desihub/qlf/README.md

     desi_quicklook --help
     ```

-4. Get test data (first time installation)
+4. Get test data

     ```
-    export DESI_SPECTRO_DATA=$HOME/data
+    export DESI_SPECTRO_DATA=$QLF_ROOT/data
     mkdir -p $DESI_SPECTRO_DATA
     cd $DESI_SPECTRO_DATA

-    # Test data for local run of Quick Look, night 20170428, exposures 3,4 and all cameras
+    # Test data for local run of QLF: night 20170428, exposures 3,4 and all cameras
     wget -c http://portal.nersc.gov/project/desi/data/quicklook/20170428_small.tar.gz
+    tar xvzf 20170428.tar.gz
     ```

-    NOTE: on desidev server, you migth copy ~1 night of data from `/home/angelofausti/data/20170428.tgz`
+    NOTE: on `desidev@lbl.gov`, you might copy ~1 night of data from `/home/angelofausti/data/20170428.tgz`

+### Running QLF

-5. Configure QLF
+1. Configure QLF

+    Activate the `quicklook` environment

     ```
+    source ~/miniconda3/bin/activate quicklook
+    export QLF_ROOT=$HOME/quicklook
+    ```

+    Create your `qlf.cfg` file

+    ```
     cd $QLF_ROOT/qlf/config

-    # Configuration template
     cp qlf.cfg.template qlf.cfg

-    Update the qlf.cfg file with local paths for the input data, log files, etc.
     ```

+    Edit `qlf.cfg` (follow the instructions there)

     NOTE: in development mode, QLF will process the data specified in the `qlf.cfg`.
-Each time you run QLF a fresh database is created and the results are ingested at the end of the processing of each exposure.
+    Each time you run QLF a fresh database is created and the Quick Look outputs are ingested at the end of the processing of each exposure.

-6. Start QLF
+2. Start QLF

     ```
-    source ~/miniconda3/bin/activate
-    source activate quicklook
-    export QLF_ROOT=$HOME/quicklook
     cd $QLF_ROOT/qlf/qlf
     ./run.sh
     ```

-    NOTE: you can follow the progress of data processing from `qlf.log` or from the web application.
+    NOTE: you can follow the progress of the data processing watching `qlf.log` or from the web application.

+### Support

+    Contact: helpdesk@linea.gov.br